How to Make Green Bean Puree for Baby

 • Thaw overnight in the fridge or warm gently in a bowl placed in hot water.

-Always check the temperature before serving to your baby.
+Always check the temperature before serving it to your baby.

 1. Can green beans cause gas in babies?